sam2kb/docker-rocketchat/README.md

-# A simple, production ready Rocket.Chat docker-compose environment
+# Production ready Rocket.Chat docker-compose environment

+Creates a Docker multi-stage build of [Rocket.Chat](https://rocket.chat/).
 Runs on MongoDB v4 and Node.js v12.

 Build and run your own Rocket.Chat system with docker-compose.
-In production deployments run this with a reverse proxy (Nginx or other) with Certbot.
-For larger deployments you may want to also add MongoDB replication.
+In production setup you will need to run this with a reverse proxy (Nginx or other) and an SSL from Certbot.
+For larger deployments you may want to add MongoDB replication.

-You can build the desired version of Rocket.Chat by changing the build config argument `RC_VERSION`.
+You can build the desired version of Rocket.Chat and upgrade by changing the build config argument `RC_VERSION`.

 ### Deploy new Rocket.Chat releases
 `$ docker-compose build && docker-compose down && docker-compose up`